Free Massachusetts State Eviction Notice Forms

-Securely evict a tenant in Massachusetts with customized, free eviction notice forms that follow state laws.
+Securely evict a tenant in Massachusetts with customized eviction notice forms that follow state laws.
 Create expert legal forms now.

 Massachusetts Eviction Notice Types

 To evict a tenant successfully in Massachusetts you must present them with the appropriate eviction notice for the circumstances.
 This allows you to conform with the laws in Massachusetts by providing a legally valid reason for the eviction and the correct amount of notice necessary under MA statutes.

 Choosing the right kind of eviction notice is key to removing a tenant quickly.
 If you don’t follow the legally mandated rules, you may have the eviction overturned or delayed by the local courts.

 If the tenant fails to pay rent, you can serve them with a 14-Day eviction notice.
 This requires the tenant to either pay the rent owed or to quit the property within 336 hours.

 Assuming the tenant pays the rent within this time given, the notice will be null and void.
 However, if payment isn’t made, and they still refuse to leave, the landlord can sue the tenant in court.

 If a tenant fails to comply with the terms of the lease, aside from not paying rent, landlords may issue them with a 30-Day Notice to Quit.
 This gives them 720 hours to correct the issue or leave the property.

 Assuming the tenant corrects the violation, the notice will be rendered invalid.
 A new eviction warning will need to be issued if other breaches of the contract occur.

 30 Day-Notice to Quit documents are used to evict month-to-month tenants or those who are don’t have a fixed lease without providing any given cause.
 This allows the landlord to inform the tenant that they must vacate the property within 30 days or face a legal challenge.